Skip to Content

 nikon ael demo

-Auto Exposure Lock is one of the oldest exposure tools found in digital cameras.
-A tool to help you get consistent exposures from one photo to the next.
+Auto Exposure Lock is one of the oldest exposure tools in digital photography.
+It still matters because it gives you consistency and control in situations where the meter wants to shift from one frame to the next.

 Share this article: